iterative/dvc.org/content/docs/user-guide/troubleshooting.md

-# Troubleshooting Common DVC Issues
+# Troubleshooting

-Here we provide help for some of the problems that DVC user might stumble upon, based on frequent support questions (FAQ).
+Here we provide help for some of the problems that DVC user might stumble upon.

 <!--
 This file uses a special engine feature for the following headers, so that a